bfredkrystee/splashify/README.txt

 Overview:
 ---------
-Splashify is a full features splash page module that is designed to be search engine friendly.
-It allows you to specify a page to be displayed anywhere on your site, using a few different delivery options (redirect, popup window or Colorbox).
-The module also allows mobile device specific options.
+Splashify is a full featured splash page module that is designed to be search engine friendly.
+It is originally based on the Drupal 6 Splash module.
+It allows you to specify a page to be displayed anywhere on your site, using one of a few different delivery options (redirect, popup window or Colorbox).
+The module also provides options specific to mobile devices.

+The main focus of this module is the following:
+- Be search engine friendly by redirecting via JavaScript (when applicable).
+- Allow specific options for mobile devices.
+- Use Colorbox for displaying the splas page as a lightbox.

 Installation:
 -------------
-1. Download the jStorage jquery library and place the files in: sites/all/libraries/jstorage/
+1. Download the jStorage jquery library and place the files in this folder: sites/all/libraries/jstorage/
    Link: http://www.jstorage.info/
 2. Download and unpack the Splashify module directory in your modules folder